Yauheniyaliashkevich/serverside-exercise/middletier/readme.md

 1. Open the middletier directory within vscode
 2. Install the Remote - Containers extension from microsoft
-3. Run the command Remote - Containers Rebuild and Reopen in Container
+3. Run the command Remote - Containers Rebuild and Reopen in Container To verify open your favorite browser to http://localhost:8080/PS/api/ftr/transactions

 ## Running
 Run the task `run`.
 This will clean, install and run the tomee application with the code.
 Simply update the files and the task will rebuild the application and server.